 There may be a number of reasons why someone would attempt to bribe a juror.
 A defendant may be facing serious criminal charges, with a conviction resulting in jail time, sex offender status, loss of rights for a felony conviction, or other penalties.
 In some cases, the defendant's family may try and influence a juror with money or other favors.

 Bribery of a juror is a class 4 felony in Colorado.3 The minimum penalty for a class 4 felony conviction for bribing a juror is 2 years in prison and a fine of $2,000.
 The maximum penalty for juror bribery is 6 years in prison and a fine of up to $500,000.
 In addition, there is a mandatory parole period of 3 years.

 A felony conviction for bribery can disqualify you from jury duty and prohibit you from holding a public office in the future.
 Bribery is generally considered a “crime of moral turpitude,” which is a crime against the public good.
 Juror bribery and other crimes of moral turpitude may be deportable offenses for individuals with who are not U.S. citizens.

-Bribery is offering money or anything of value to a public servant with the intent to influence the public servant's vote, judgment, or other action.
-Bribery is generally charged as a class 3 felony in Colorado, with penalties including up to 12 years in prison and a fine of up to $750,000.
+The crime of bribery in Colorado is offering money or anything of value to a public servant with the intent to influence the public servant's vote, judgment, or other action.
+Bribery is generally charged as a class 3 felony, with penalties including up to 12 years in prison and a fine of up to $750,000.